SidP919/FS-JS-WD-B-DOM-Manipulation/ReadMe.md

 - In this part, we will get code of 16 partially-build apps, and we will need to make changes in the javascript files( FileName ending with `.js`) inside each app's folder, to make each app work properly and same as it is shown in the image inside the **Image** folder inside each app's folder.

-- You can see these apps in action at this live link - [https://dom-assignments.netlify.app](https://dom-assignments.netlify.app)
+- You can find all the mini apps built under Part-02 in action at this live link - [https://dom-assignments.netlify.app](https://dom-assignments.netlify.app)

 - You can find folders of all apps and their code in [here](https://github.com/SidP919/FS-JS-WD-B-DOM-Manipulation/tree/Main/Part-02-Complete-DOM-Assignments)

 #